cepsdev/mermaid/README.md

-# Visualizations of ceps models - playground
+# Visualization and transformation of ceps models - playground

 ## Installation
 ### Requirements